BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking

 \section{Abstract}

 Outsourced computing is widely used today.
-However, current approaches for protecting client data in outsourced computing fall short: use of cryptographic techniques like fully-homomorphic encryption incurs substantial costs, whereas the use of hardware-assisted trusted execution environments has been shown to be vulnerable to server malware, run-time attacks, and side-channel attacks.
+However, current approaches for protecting client data in outsourced computing fall short: use of cryptographic techniques like fully-homomorphic encryption incurs substantial costs, whereas use of hardware-assisted trusted execution environments has been shown to be vulnerable to run-time and side-channel attacks.

-We present \design, an architecture to realize efficient and secure outsourced computation. \design consists of a novel and minimal set of ISA extensions implementing a taint-tracking policy to ensure the confidentiality of client data even in the presence of server vulnerabilities.
+We present \design, an architecture to realize efficient and secure outsourced computation. \design consists of a novel and minimal set of \gls{ISA} extensions implementing a taint-tracking policy to ensure the confidentiality of client data even in the presence of server vulnerabilities.
 To secure outsourced computation, the \design extensions can be used together with an attestable, fixed-function \gls{HSM} and an encryption engine that provides atomic decrypt-and-taint and encrypt-and-untaint operations.
 Clients rely on remote attestation and key agreement with the \gls{HSM} to ensure that their data can be transferred securely to and from the encryption engine and will always be protected by \design's taint-tracking policy while at the server.

-We provide a machine-checked security proof, and two different hardware implementations (\impl and \implboom) of \design extensions.
-We show that \design implementations incur only minor increases in performance ($<5\%$), and resource consumption ($<3\%$ for power, LUTs and registers).
+We provide an RTL implementation \implboom based on the BOOM RISC-V core. \implboom requires no reduction in clock frequency relative to unmodified BOOM, and has minimal power ($<\!1.5\%$) and FPGA resource ($\leq\!9.0\%$) overheads.
+Various implementations of \design incur only moderate performance overhead (8--25\%).
+We also provide a machine-checked security proof of a simplified model \gls{ISA} with \design extensions.

 \glsresetall